SenseNet/sncom-resources/_drafts/2017-06-20-free-friday.md

 > You can continue working on anything work-related during 'free-friday'.

 - Anyone can create a team
 > You just need to be more than one person.
-One of the goals is to make communication better - you know yourself, no you may get to know other people.
+One of the goals is to make communication better - you know yourself, now you may get to know other people.
 If the other ones are from different teams, it is all for the better.

 - You will need a project you think is most beneficial for Sense/Net, the company
 > If you think it's a tool, or a new module for the platform, it's great.
 If you think the thing you'll build will help us communicating the awesomeness of us, it's great too!
 Tell us all about your ideas and on how you plan on implementing them.